 Tips to MAKE Gnome Ornaments

-- Ok.
-So, a lot of the DIY gnome ornament tutorials here call for craft fur or Mongolian fur, which, if you’ve never had success cutting it, can be quite intimidating.
-But it doesn’t have to be.
+- A lot of the DIY gnome ornament tutorials here call for craft fur or Mongolian fur (my favorite).
+If you have never worked with it, cutting it can be quite intimidating.
 Check out this quick video I made of how to make a gnome beard with faux fur and learn how to cut fur the right way.

 - So many gnome nose ideas in these gnome tutorials and inspiration projects.
 My favorite nose is a tie.
-I like polymer clay because I have more control over how big and what color it is.
-But I also love these wood beads and a random craft bead, sometimes a pony bead–anything round and about the right size.
+I like polymer clay because I have more control over how big and what color it is but I also love these wood beads or these wood balls (no hole).

 More DIY Gnome Ideas You Might Like

-If you’re anything like me and a little obsessed (or just enjoy?) making gnomes, here are some fun tutorials that I think you might like.
-Each of these gnomes can be made in about 20-30 minutes and will add a fun touch to any room!
+If you’re anything like me and a little obsessed (or just enjoy) making gnomes, here are some fun tutorials you might like.
+Each of these gnomes can be made in about 20-30 minutes.

 - Chef Gnome Tutorial – I just adore this gnome and how fun is he to have in the kitchen as a little whimsical reminder to have fun while cooking?!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite crafting ideas board on Pinterest.
+Please save it to a DIY pin board or share it to a crafty group on Facebook.